michelle-wms/michelle-wms.github.io/index.md

 </p>

 <p>
-  My name's Michelle and I'm interested in everything Data Science, from data exploration to building models and communicating with people who may not have a background in DS (best part of the job, imo).
+  My name's Michelle and I'm interested in everything Data Science & Analytics related, from data exploration to building models and communicating key data insights with people who may not have a background in analytics (best part of the job, imo).
 Data is always full of excitement and hidden gems, waiting to be uncovered.
 </p>

 <p>